Electoral district of Belmont: History

 Belmont was initially within the vast electorate of Canning.
 In 1911, 50 people voted at the Belmont and Welshpool Road booths, and by 1950, this had grown to 410 at Belmont, 685 at Welshpool and 692 at Queens Park.
 However, the area grew rapidly following the Second World War as industry developed at Belmont, Kewdale and Forrestfield, and Housing Commission areas were built to support them.
 At the 1955 redistribution, the new electorate of Beeloo was created—the only district to be so created.
 The previous member for Canning, Labor member Colin Jamieson who was first elected in 1953, secured the seat at the 1956 election.

 At the 1962 election, Beeloo moved further south into Cannington and Queens Park, whilst a new seat of Belmont was created with boundaries not dissimilar to the present seat.
 It was represented by former Speaker James Hegney until 1968.

 At the redistribution taking effect from the 1968 election, Beeloo was abolished, and a new seat of Ascot was created north and south of the Swan River.
 Belmont shifted southwards and was won by Jamieson at the election.
 When the electorate lost the suburb of Belmont to Ascot in the distribution prior to the 1974 election, the electorate was renamed Welshpool.
 Ascot, initially represented by Merv Toms until his death while presiding as Speaker on 8 October 1971, was then won by schoolteacher Mal Bryce who went on to become Deputy Premier to Brian Burke from 1983 to 1988.
 At the by-election held to replace him on 17 February 1988, schoolteacher and union organiser Eric Ripper was successful.

 At the 1988 redistribution, both Welshpool and Ascot were abolished, and Belmont was recreated, with Ripper transferring into the seat.
+Ripper served as Deputy Premier to both Dr Geoff Gallop and Alan Carpenter before becoming Opposition Leader after Labor's unexpected defeat at the 2013 election.
+Ripper retired in 2017, and Liberal Glenys Godfrey, a former City of Belmont councillor, won the seat on her third attempt.
+However, Godfrey herself was swept out by her Labor opponent from four year's earlier, Cassie Rowe, amid that year's massive Labor landslide.
+Rowe actually picked up a swing large enough to revert Belmont to its traditional status as a safe Labor seat.